Blog

 Photo by

-If you’re anything like me, maybe you’re slightly obsessed with Google Calendar too.
-But are you using the digital tool to its fullest potential?
-Did you know you can add Google Reminders and Google Tasks to your calendar?
+If you are a former Google Reminders user, never fear!
+Even though Google Reminders are no longer available, did you know you can add Google Tasks to your Google Calendar?
 If you’re already using the tool for appointments, meetings, and events, why not use it to stay on top of your to-do lists if you don’t use a dedicated task manager

 In this post, we’ll teach you: